Home Purchase

 Some homes are structurally fine but ugly.
 Others need enough work that a regular FHA or conventional appraisal becomes a problem.

-A 203(k) can be a way to buy a home with rough edges and turn it into something livable without draining all your cash after closing.
+A 203(k) lets you buy a home with rough edges and turn it into something livable without draining all your cash after closing.

 Get Your Free Rate Quote